The Flemish Technique: Egg Tempera & Oil Paint

 What should I bring?

-Students will need to bring their own brushes.
+Students will need to bring their own brushes and a palette with wells.

 The tutor recommends Eclipse Longer Filbert brushes from Rosemary & Co, in sizes 0,2, 4, 6 and 8.